-“Once children hit puberty they start to develop a delayed sleeping phase, meaning they stay up later and sleep in in the morning,” says Dr. Hoagland.
+“Once children hit puberty they start to develop a delayed sleeping phase, meaning they stay up later at night and sleep later in the morning,” says Dr. Hoagland.

 The biological shift makes it more difficult for them to wake up early because their normal sleep time can range from midnight to 2 am, and their wake time can often be as late as noon.

 Action Item #2: To help your children get used to waking up early, slowly begin to move their wake time earlier and earlier.
-Begin shifting back by one hour per week until they are waking up at the required time.
+Start shifting that time back by one hour each week until they are waking up at the required time.

-“Have a conversation with your child and ask them what time they want to wake up to be ready for online classes.
-Set a time and call them each morning to help them remember to wake up.”
+“Have a conversation with your child and ask them what time they want to wake up to be ready for school," Dr. Hoagland said.
+"Decide on that time together and remind them each morning to help them remember to wake up.”

 Action Item #3: Dr. Hoagland suggests working with your child to develop a plan rather than enforcing one on them.
 Especially as children get older, they’ll respond better if you involve them in decision-making.